 John: Because I'm going to hit him!
 (John turns and lands a surprise punch on unprepared Jerk Ass)

 - And at the end Charlie holds John back from punching Patterson, who then does the expected thing... except John then holds Charlie back from hitting him...and then they say, "We both hit him!" (double punch out)

 - In My Cousin Vinny, on the third encounter with the Big Pool Player who owes Marisa Tomei $200, Vinny is distracted and in a hurry, and waves the guy off as he, the Alabaman, taunts the New Yorker with the $200.
 Waves him off, waves him away, tackle.
 Vinny gets back up $200 richer, hardly breaking his stride.

 - Star Wars: In Return of the Jedi, Luke Skywalker seems to turn away from the Emperor's taunting, but suddenly swings back to force grab his saber and take a slash at the old fart.
 Darth Vader blocks him.

 - The title character of Thor is almost persuaded to leave Jotunheim without a fight... until he gets called "princess".

-- Star Trek: The Original Series' famous episode "The Trouble With Tribbles" features one by good ol' Scotty when a Klingon is insulting the Enterprise.
+- Star Trek: The Original Series' famous episode "The Trouble With Tribbles" features one by good ol' Scotty when a Klingon insults the Enterprise, hitting his Berserk Button.

 - Subverted in Torchwood: Miracle Day, where Gwen goes to pull this off, but Jack grabs her before she can punch the other guy.